Prague to Vienna via Cesky Krumlov Self-Guided Cycling Holiday

 Your stay includes the daily transfer of luggage to the next hotel and permanent assistance in case of problems.

-• Pick up from any Prague hotel or from Prague Airport on the first day of the tour
+· Pick up from any hotel in Prague on the first day of the tour at an appointed time

-• GPS set with recorded routes, batteries, battery charger (on request)
+· 1x GPS set with pre-recorded routes, batteries, battery charger per a group

 What is not included in price of the Self-Guided Individual tour